kris-brown/AlgebraicTypeTheory.jl/docs/src/index.md

 ### Example theory

 Sort declarations, term operation declarations, and axioms all can be rendered in plain text, and sorts/terms/patterns may as viewed as term graphs.
 For example, this fragment of categories with families + dependent types.
+Note that the sorts of terms shown in equality axioms are *computed*, rather than specified.

 ```